Will513r/React-blog/README.md

 # Static Markdown blog

-This is a group project, were we create a static blog.That will utilize markdown files for blog posts.
+This is a group project, were we create a static blog.
+That will utilize markdown files for blog posts.

 ## Usage